 What a Google Ads Audit Actually Reveals About a London SME Campaign

 Most London SME Google Ads accounts have three to five critical problems suppressing performance.
-Here is what an audit uncovers, why it matters, and what the fixes produce.
+Here's what an audit uncovers and what the fixes produce.

 A Google Ads audit of a typical London SME account reveals the same issues in the same order with remarkable consistency: broken or duplicated conversion tracking, broad match keywords without negative keyword lists consuming 30 to 45 percent of the budget on irrelevant searches, and campaigns that have never exited the learning phase because budget was too fragmented to accumulate sufficient conversion data.
 These are not edge cases.
 They are the baseline.